chevronphp/chevron/README.md

-As it stands now, there is a PDO wrapper with some useful helper functions, a dependency injection container, a simple input sanitizer, and a basic implementation of the registry pattern.
+As it stands now, there is a PDO wrapper with some useful helper functions, a dependency injection container, a simple input sanitizer, and a basic implementation of the registry pattern, and a few more.

 ## Why?

 Because I find these tools useful and wanted to package them in a way that I could reuse them.
+Most of these tools have made building web applications much easier for me and I hope, if you download them, you find them useful as well.

 ## Goals